Prisoners are getting creative to pull off a massive strike this week

 “The question has been asked, ‘Are prison protests effective’ ?
 Of course they are,” Jailhouse Lawyers Speak said in a statement on August 9.
 “Today, we have college professors and lawmakers discussing prison ‘slavery.’
 As prisoners, we may not get the immediate relief we desire, but the effect of our resistance builds up as it reverberates.”

-Prison officials have begun to restrict inmate mail and access to phones, says King Downing, a member of the National Lawyers’ Guild, which has supported the strike effort since 2016.
+Prison officials have begun to restrict inmate mail and access to phones, says King Downing, a member of the National Lawyers Guild, which has supported the strike effort since 2016.
 Organizers say some prisons have already isolated suspected strike leaders.
 Last month, the Virginia Department of Corrections moved Kevin Rashid Johnson, a member of the New Afrikan Black Panther Party, to Sussex State Prison in what his supporters say was an act of retaliation.
 Also in July, IWOC reported that Siddique Hasan had been put in solitary confinement in the Ohio State Penitentiary for talking about the upcoming protest.
 (Hasan was sentenced to death for participating in a 1993 prison uprising that resulted in the deaths of nine inmates and a guard.)
 Neither the Virginia nor Ohio corrections departments responded to questions about Johnson or Hasan.
 In preparation for potential crackdowns, IWOC has sent prisoners affidavit forms they can use to report violations of their rights.

 “Prisoners are taking a huge risk,” says Amani Sawari, who publishes Raised Black Fist.
 “They know they could lose potentially their jobs, their privilege status, their recreation programs, their lives as a result of choosing to strike.”